Learning how to make SVG files for your Cricut is actually pretty easy. And today I am going to teach you in this step-by-step video tutorial.

 There are many image formats that you may start with and the quality is going to depend on the starting image size or file size.

-First, you should start with a, generally the png file formats.
+First, you should start with a, generally the png file format.
 I rarely convert jpg to SVG files, I just don’t like the output.

 What Are SVG Cutting Files